okmand/Telegram-Contest-2025/README.md

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.
 This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

+## 🔧 Firebase Setup

+To build this project, you must generate your own `google-services.json` file:

+1. Create a Firebase project at [https://console.firebase.google.com](https://console.firebase.google.com)
+2. Add two Android apps with the following package names:
+    - `org.telegram.messenger.okmand`
+    - `org.telegram.messenger.okmand.beta`
+3. Enable Firebase services as needed (e.g., Analytics, Messaging)
+4. Download the `google-services.json` file and place it in:
+    - `TMessagesProj_App/google-services.json`
+5. The repository contains a placeholder dummy file for compatibility.

 ## Creating your Telegram Application

 We welcome all developers to use our API and source code to create applications on our platform.